 Q. Can my dog/cat board if they are on medication?

 A. We will administer medicines as instructed by the owner.
 There will be no extra charge for this service but please ensure that we have sufficient medication for the duration of the stay.
 If we have any concerns regarding your pets health we will contact your vet to discuss them.

 Q. How often do you walk the dogs?

-A. We have grass paddocks where the dogs are exercised 3 times a day, first thing in the morning, lunchtime, late afternoon and at 9pm before they are settled down for the night.
+A. We have grass paddocks where the dogs are exercised 4 times a day, first thing in the morning, lunchtime, late afternoon and at 9pm before they are settled down for the night.